 For example, if your company sells backpacks, you can give employees discounts on the price if they donate items to K-12 schools.
-That way, your employees can support local organizations with gifts in-kind.
+That way, your employees can support local organizations with gifts in kind.

 This kind of program encourages donors to give gifts in-kind to the nonprofits in need without having to pay full price for the items they donate.

 How you set up the guidelines for your program is up to you.
 Your company can have restrictions on the type of nonprofits your employees can donate items to.
-Additionally, you can include limits on the number of items they can purchase at the discounted price.
+Additionally, you can include limits on the number of items they can purchase at a discounted price.

-The bottom line: Sometime employees want to give more than just money; the employee product donations program allows employees to provide gifts in-kind to nonprofits.
+The bottom line: Sometimes employees want to give more than just money; the employee product donations program allows employees to provide gifts in-kind to nonprofits.
 That way, they can show loyalty to their company and the nonprofit they want to contribute to.

 Basically, annual grant stipends are designated funds that are given to employees so that they can donate to the nonprofit of their choice.